AD | This project is in collaboration with Gorilla Glue, but all opinions are my own

-My kids (and husband) all played with Lego.
-We had tons of the stuff, Star Wars, Batman, Harry Potter and Indiana Jones collections, just to name a few.
-Even though the Lego has long gone (except for the odd Architecture set).
-There are still a few Lego Minifigures lying around.
+Even though the Lego has long gone (except for the odd Architecture set), a few Lego Minifigures are still lying around.
 That’s where I got the idea for this Lego Minifigure frame.

 The idea is that the Lego Minifigures hold up a chalkboard sign in front of a photo.
 The writing on the sign can then easily be changed depending on the occasion.
-From, Father’s Day, to Mother’s Day or just Birthdays.
-As the mini signs are easily altered, you could make fun captions for the Lego Minifigure frames.
+From Father’s Day to Mother’s Day or just Birthdays.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.